Table of Contents

 “The FTC’s administrative action seeks to put an end to the Big Three PBMs’ exploitative conduct,” Rao continued.

-The National Community Pharmacists Association issued the following statement from CEO B. Douglas Hoey in response to the lawsuit.
-“One of the many ways that PBMs manipulate the system against patients, taxpayers, and small pharmacies is the rebate game.
+The National Community Pharmacists Association issued the following statement from chief executive officer B. Douglas Hoey in response to the lawsuit: “One of the many ways that PBMs manipulate the system against patients, taxpayers and small pharmacies is the rebate game.
 The PBMs determine which drugs are covered by health insurance plans.
 They get bigger rebates for the most expensive drugs.
 Naturally, the most expensive drugs end up on the formularies even when there are cheaper alternatives.
 Patients end up paying more.
 Employers end up paying more.
 Taxpayers end up paying more.
 And more small business pharmacies are driven out of business.
 The rebates create a powerful incentive for higher drug prices, which is completely upside-down.
 We are very pleased that the FTC is seeking to end that practice.”

-"APhA and our member pharmacists have known about the highly corrupt practices of PBMs for years, and APhA alerted our members in July of potential action by FTC," said Michael Hogue, executive vice president and CEO of APhA.
-"The 2-year investigation tells us what we already know—PBMs must be held accountable for the immense pain they have caused patients across the country.
-This is a huge win for patients, who should never be in a position of paying inflated prices at the counter to feed PBMs' addiction to profits at the expense of hardworking trusted community pharmacists."
+“APhA and our member pharmacists have known about the highly corrupt practices of PBMs for years, and APhA alerted our members in July of potential action by FTC,” said Michael Hogue, executive vice president and CEO of APhA (American Pharmacists Association).
+“The two-year investigation tells us what we already know — PBMs must be held accountable for the immense pain they have caused patients across the country.
+This is a huge win for patients, who should never be in a position of paying inflated prices at the counter to feed PBMs’ addiction to profits at the expense of hardworking trusted community pharmacists.”

-David Whitrap, vice president, External Affairs at CVS Health issued the following statement:
+David Whitrap, vice president of external affairs at CVS Health issued the following statement: